New Traditionalists: Composition

-In a 2020 interview, Gerald Casale stated that he felt New Traditionalists "was the last [Devo] record where there was some semblance of balance between primal energy and just electronics for their own sake."

 Production

 New Traditionalists was the band's first fully self-produced album.
+Unlike the band's previous records, the album features a greater emphasis on synthesizers than guitars, and several tracks incorporate a drum machine.
+Equipment used during the recording of the album includes several pieces from Roland, notably sequencers, the SH-101 synthesizer and the CR-78 drum machine.
+In a 2020 interview, Gerald Casale stated that he felt New Traditionalists "was the last [Devo] record where there was some semblance of balance between primal energy and just electronics for their own sake."

-It was recorded on a then-new brand of 2-inch tape from 3M.
+The album was recorded on a then-new brand of 2-inch tape from 3M.
 Unfortunately, when Devo began recording the vocals for the album, the edges of the tape had begun to disintegrate.
 After asking Warner Bros. if they could start over and re-record the album from scratch and being denied, Devo transferred all the work they had done to digital reel-to-reel tape and finished the album via digital recording at the Record Plant in Los Angeles, California.
+DJ Pangburn of Reverb.com later opined that "the sound quality isn't a major problem.
+The deterioration of the master magnetic tape gives [the album] a darker hue—one that matches the album's even more dystopian concept and songs."

 "The Super Thing" was later sampled in Devo's 2007 single "Watch Us Work It", which was remixed by Teddybears.